tblautenberg/JavaFX-DAP/README.md

 * Set your "remoteRepoURL" URL inside of the app.java

-* To build the image simply write "docker build -t jap ." inside of the dir.
+* To build the image simply write "docker build -t jap ." inside of JavaFX-DAP/.

 * To run the container afterwards, write this command in the console "docker run -it --rm -e DISPLAY=host.docker.internal:0.0 jap"